hark130/keen-risk/slides_raw/06_02-C_Prog-Memory_Concepts.rst

 	stack

 	As a C programmer, you need not concern yourself with the stack.
-Your default memory region for storing data should be "local varaibles", which are stored here.
+Your default memory region for storing data should be "local variables", which are stored here.
 No management required.
 However, the fact that its stored in continguous memory makes it vulnerable to buffer overflow attacks.

 ----